mboyea/nixos-config/README.md

   sudo curl https://raw.githubusercontent.com/mboyea/nixos-config/main/hosts/barenix/configuration.nix -o /mnt/etc/nixos/configuration.nix
   sudo mv /tmp/disko.nix /mnt/etc/nixos
   ```
-* Run `sudo nixos-install && reboot` and wait for the laptop to boot into NixOS.
+* Run `sudo nixos-install && reboot` and wait for the computer to boot into NixOS.
 * Log in to user `admin` using password `admin`.
   It is now safe to disconnect the flash drive.